The "naturals" revolution.

 - 61 per cent indicated that they are paying more attention to local brands and small manufacturers now-a-days.

-Evidence of this sustainability push is clear to see in Australia amidst the Coles plastic bag scandal as well as the ‘straw-free’ movement.
+Evidence of this sustainability push is clear to see in Australia as state governments ban single-use plastic and the ‘straw-free’ movement.

 Over to you.